Scope Markets Kenya Review 2023

 Scope Markets is regulated by these 3 regulators:

-- CMA Kenya: SCFM Limited is one of the 4 forex brokers licensed by CMA, since 2019 under License Number 123.
+- Capital Markets Authority of Kenya (CMA Kenya): SCFM Limited is one of the 4 forex brokers licensed by CMA, since 2019 under License Number 123.
 Scope Markets were the second Non – Dealing Online Foreign Exchange Broker licensed b CMA.

-Other than CySeC & FSCA, Scope Market’s is not regulated by any Top-Tier regulators.
+Other than CMA, CySeC & FSCA, Scope Market’s is not regulated by any Top-Tier regulators.

 Scope Markets Fees